An updated version of this article was published in The Wire, March 3, 2016.

 What pinged the bullshit radar?

 - There’s no “the Black Hole Theory”.
-For their study, blackholes are situated in quantum mechanics, general relativity or both – so saying there’s one “the” theory is misleading as well as misinformed.
+For their study, blackholes are situated in quantum mechanics, general relativity or both – so saying there’s a B.H.T. is misleading as well as misinformed.
+Then again, how much would you expect an 18 y.o. to know, eh?

 - When you win a substantial scholarship on the basis of theorising on blackholes, I can expect you to know what quantum mechanics and general relativity each stand for.